-HUD's EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for resident families.
+HUD's EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for participant families.
 HUD requires the PHA to use the EIV system in its entirety.
 The following policies apply to the use of HUD's EIV system.

-EIV Income Reports
+EIV Income) Reports

 The data shown on income reports is updated quarterly.
-Data may be between three and six months old at the time reports are generated.
+Data may be between 3 and 6 months old at the time reports are generated.